ropg/LVGL_CYD/README.md

 ### Screen

-#### some displays needed to be inverted until they didn't

-I have three different variants of the CYD: the 'regular' 2.8" resistive touch variant with micro-USB, a 2.8" capacitive touch variant with USB-C connector and a 2.4" capacitive touch variant with USB-C. I discovered that the capacitive 2.8" wants its display inverted, but the 2.4" does not.
-To investigate how my code could differentiate between the displays that did and did not need inversion, I was reading various registers from the display controller.
-When I did that the problem mysteriously went away: the 2.8" did not need it's display inverted anymore.
-I narrowed it down to where if `readcommand8(0xC0, 0)` is issued to the ILI9341 display controller, the screen does not need to be inverted anymore.
-No idea why but I'll take it, so that's what my startup code does.
-At least for now.
+#### different CYD variants

+I have four different variants of the CYD:

+* the 'regular' 2.8" resistive touch variant with micro-USB
+* a 2.8" capacitive touch variant with USB-C connector
+* a 2.4" capacitive touch variant with USB-C and
+* a 2.8" resistive touch variant with both USB-C and micro-USB.

+The capacitive 2.8" and the thing with the two USB connectors have ST7789 instead of ILI9341 as display controller.
+It works with the standard TFT_eSPI (ILI9341) settings, my library just needs to invert the colors on the display and do a [fix](https://github.com/witnessmenow/ESP32-Cheap-Yellow-Display/blob/8ec3f68fce48363ffa1aea607b329e1412ac11c7/cyd.md#the-display-doesnt-look-as-good) to the gamma curves.
+That's why my code reads a register on the display to see if it's an ILI9341, and if not it assumes it's an ST7789.

 #### talking to display directly yourself